-Praises and the Pearl reward system
+Golden Time and House Points

 - All pupils and staff know our 3 Rules of we are ready, we are respectful, we are safe. - All teachers and support staff should spend time explaining and exemplifying what these Rules mean, look like and sound like.
+The rules apply to every area, and every minute at school. - All pupils who keep to our Rules all week receive 30 minutes of Golden Time on a Friday afternoon in recognition of their positive behaviour. - Pupils will also be part of one of our 4 houses.
+Pupils earn house points.
+These are celebrated weekly in pearl assembly.
+At the end of each half term, the house with the most points wins a reward (disco, play time, scoot/wheels)

-The rules apply to every area, and every minute at school. - Pearls leading to whole class reward each half term (The pearl reward time is highly motivational extra-curricular activities on offer across the school.
-Children choose these with their peers.
-This can be adult or child led, for example disco's, scooters/skateboards, smoothie-making, bring your own toy, nail varnish club,) It is important that the choices on offer stay fresh, exciting, motivational and follow children's interests. - Teachers can use their own judgement to keep motivation high through the half term (e.g. If we earn 20 pearls this week we get 15 minutes choosing time)
+Golden Time is 30 minutes of highly motivational extra-curricular activities on offer across the school for children who have kept their Golden Time to choose from.
+These can be adult or child led, for example disco's, scooters/skateboards, smoothie-making, bring your own toy, nail varnish club, Pokemon etc.

+The Golden Time choices for the week are advertised in class on a Monday so that all children are clear on the extra incentive for the week.
+It is important that the choices on offer stay fresh, exciting, motivational and follow children's interests.